|

 A few years later Everest had recorded Peter Katin in the same,

-Oscar Levant (Columbia), Youri Boukoff (Philips/Epic) and William
+Moura Lympany (Decca/London), Oscar Levant (Columbia), Youri Boukoff

-performance conducted by the composer himself on the Decca/London
+Bell" ( do get this symphony conducted by the composer himself

 P.S.
 After writing this paragraph I acquired Philippe Entremont's